Actions and Detail Panel

 Can’t make it?
 Watch online here from 6:55pm on April 6th and put your questions to the speakers on Twitter @Earthwatch_eur #EWdebate

 Population growth, the over-exploitation of natural resources and climate change are literally costing us our Earth.
 The Living Planet Index (2016) predicts a decline in wildlife populations of two-thirds by 2020, unless we take action now.

 Although there are roles to be played by government, business, investors and the public - who potentially holds the balance of power?
 Which sector of society could do more to protect, preserve our most precious resources?

-- Maybe the investment community is set to become an unlikely rescuer as environmental change becomes an ever bigger risk?
+- CEO of Carbon Tracker Initiative, Anthony Hobley will represent the investment community.
+Are they set to become an unlikely rescuer as environmental change becomes an ever bigger risk?

-Book your free tickets today, put your questions to the panel and have your say.
+Book your free tickets today, put your questions to the panel on the night, or tweet #EWdebate and have your say.